ulule/makroud/README.md

 With the [**Active Record**](https://en.wikipedia.org/wiki/Active_record_pattern) approach, you have to define a model that wraps your database table _(or view)_ columns into properties.

-Model are struct that contains basic go types, pointers, or `sql.Scanner`, `driver.Valuer` or `Model` interface.
+Model are struct that contains basic go types, pointers, `sql.Scanner`, `driver.Valuer` or `Model` interface.
 All the fields of this struct will be columns in the database table.

 #### An example